Klein tunneling in graphene: optics with massless electrons: Conclusion

 \section{Conclusion}

-In conclusion, we compare Klein tunneling to the usual tunnel effect and show that the phrase ``Klein tunneling'' has different meanings.
+In conclusion, we compare Klein tunneling to the standard tunnel effect and outline what are the crucial ingredients necessary for its occurence.
+We also show that the phrase ``Klein tunneling'' has different meanings.
+Eventually we give indications for further reading.

 The standard tunnel effect across a barrier is an intraband transition of a Schr\"odinger electron via evanescent waves across the classically forbidden zone (the barrier).
 It gives a tunneling probability at normal incidence which is roughly $T(\phi=0)\sim e^{-2\kappa d}$ where $i\kappa$ is the typical wavevector ( in the $x$ direction, perpendicular to the barrier) inside the barrier and $d$ is the barrier width.
-It therefore decays exponentially fast with the width and the energy height of the barrier (through $\kappa$).
+The probability therefore decays exponentially with the width and the energy height of the barrier (through $\kappa$).

 Klein tunneling is the name given to the interband transition (say from a conduction to a valence band) across a step or barrier of a massless Dirac electron.
-It relies on having negative kinetic energy states available in the step or barrier and also on the pseudo-spin conservation.
+It relies (i) on having negative kinetic energy states available in the step or barrier (matching energy of the incoming electron) and also (ii) on the pseudo-spin conservation that may allow or not the transition (roughly speaking this is a kind of selection rule given by the overlap of the bispinors outside and inside the barrier: its modulus square is the so-called chirality factor).

 Depending on the precise situation Klein tunneling may refer to different physical situations and mechanisms.
 Here we distinguish four situations encountered in the present article (by default, it is usually the first case which is meant):

 1) At normal incidence on a potential step that is translationally invariant (along $y$), there is perfect interband transmission without evanescent waves: This is a consequence of the absence of backscattering due to pseudo-spin $\hat{\sigma}_x$ conservation.
 It is not a genuine quantum tunnel effect.
 See section \ref{cpsproof}.